 Discard Higher Value Cards Rather Than Lower Ones

-You'll eventually want to be building towards a hand good enough to knock with, which means you need to lower your deadwood score.
+You'll eventually want to be building toward a hand good enough to knock with, which means you need to lower your deadwood score.
 A single deadwood face card means that all the rest of your cards must be melded to knock, and even then it would be a very weak knock.

-Dump your deadwood face cards and hold on to low numbers, to increase the chances of an early knock.
+Dump your deadwood face cards and hold on to low numbers to increase the chances of an early knock.

 Hold Onto High Pairs Early in the Game

 Your opponent, following the above tip, may discard some high cards early on and give you what you need to complete a meld.
 As the game continues, the risk of holding deadwood high cards increases, and you should probably dump any deadwood face cards by the time the deck is halfway gone.

 Knock Early When Possible